momalave/myUpscaler/README.md

 ## CppFlow Library

-In this project, the cppFlow library was used to load pre-trained models in C/C++.
+In this project, the CppFlow library was used to load pre-trained models in C/C++.
 This was made possible by the work of [serzba](https://github.com/serizba/cppflow) and [dhiegomaga](https://github.com/dhiegomaga/cppflow).

 CppFlow enables TensorFlow models to run in C/C++ without Bazel, without a TensorFlow installation, and without compiling Tensorflow.